impleotv/stserver-release/README.md

 ## Known issues for version 2.12.0

-- In the version 2.7.1 mongodb was downgraded to version 4.4.18 to allow runnning in the VM.
-If you're not using VM and have a more recent mongodb version, you can change
+- In version 2.7.1, MongoDB was downgraded to 4.4.18 to allow it to run in the VM.
+If you're not using a VM and have a more recent version of MongoDB, you can change it accordingly:

 ```
   mongodb: